 Yes, USCIS can deny an H-1B petition without an RFE.

 When looking at USCIS data, the agency received 290,689 petitions in FY 2023.
 Of that, the agency initially denied 8,844 H-1B petitions.

 The risks of USCIS issuing an RFE vary, and they are 100% case specific.
 Sometimes an RFE is issued because an employee may have a degree in a field that USCIS considers to be unrelated to what is normally expected for the occupation.

 Sometimes employees rely on foreign degree equivalency education evaluations that use education and experience to arrive at a particular U.S. degree equivalency.
-There are specific factors that must be satisfied to rely on “combination” evaluations and USCIS tends to scrutinize “combination” evaluations more strictly.
+There are specific factors that must be satisfied to rely on “combination” evaluations, and USCIS tends to scrutinize “combination” evaluations more strictly.

-Other factors that can result in an RFE include employee placement at third-party contractors; the sponsor’s ability to pay the required wage; and/or whether the employee candidate has a criminal record.
+Other factors that can result in an RFE include employee placement at third-party contractors, the sponsor’s ability to pay the required wage, and/or whether the employee candidate has a criminal record.

-Given that risks of RFE are case-specific, please consult with your immigration counsel to assess risks based on particular and unique circumstances.
+Given that the risks of RFE are case-specific, please consult with your immigration counsel to assess risks based on particular and unique circumstances.

 Different Types of H-1B RFEs

 Over the last few years, USCIS has provided some information on the most common types of H-1B RFEs.
 According to them, the most common types of H-1B RFEs are: